mholtkamp/octave/Documentation/Lua/Assets/ParticleSystem.md

  - Ret: `number window` Burst window
 ---
 ### SetMaxParticles
 Set the maximum number of particles.
-New particles will not be emit if the system has reached its max particle count.
+New particles will not be emitted if the system has reached its max particle count.

 Sig: `ParticleSystem:SetMaxParticles(max)`
  - Arg: `integer max` Maximum number of particles
 ---
 ### GetMaxParticles
 Get the maximum number of particles.
-New particles will not be emit if the system has reached its max particle count.
+New particles will not be emitted if the system has reached its max particle count.

 Sig: `max = ParticleSystem:GetMaxParticles()`
  - Ret: `integer max` Maximum number of particles